 2.2.1

-Thiamine (Vitamin B1)—Stable in acid medium, but unstable in air especially at alkaline pH and high temperature; destroyed by addition of alkalis and food preservative like sulphites, and by autoclaving, baking and roasting (10 to 15 percent).
+Thiamine (Vitamin B1)—Stable in acid medium, but unstable at alkaline pH and high temperature, especially in presence of air; destroyed by the addition of alkalis and food preservatives like sulphites, and by autoclaving, baking, and roasting (10 to 15 percent).

 2.2.2

-Riboflavin (Vitamin B2)—Sensitive to light, and rate of destruction increases with a rise in pH and increase in temperature.
+Riboflavin (Vitamin B2)—Sensitive to light, and the rate of destruction increases with a rise in pH and increase in temperature.
 Stable to heat if in dry form, or in acid medium.

 2.2.3